larssb/HealOps/healOps.ReadMe.md

 ## Tasks

     * Windows Scheduled Tasks.
         * The type of task created is specifically a PowerShell job.
-Therefore the location of the job will be > \Scheduled Tasks Root\Microsoft\Windows\PowerShell\ScheduledJobs
+Therefore the location, in "Scheduled Tasks" of the job will be > \Scheduled Tasks Root\Microsoft\Windows\PowerShell\ScheduledJobs
         * The job definition will be stored in the context of the user with which you created the job, even though the job is being executed as another user.
             >> e.g. $jobDef = [Microsoft.PowerShell.ScheduledJob.ScheduledJobDefinition]::LoadFromStore('TestingHealOps', 'C:\Users\%username%\AppData\Local\Microsoft\Windows\PowerShell\ScheduledJobs'); $jobDef.Run()"
+        * Logs and results will be under >
     * Linux/MacOS cron job.
         *